gvwilson/sensibleadventures/maddy-roo/old.md

 "Come on!"

 Maddy only hesitated for a moment.
-Most of what washed down the river through the Mire from Heck was scrap, but even scrap could be sold for blacksmithing.
+Most of what washed down the river from Heck and the Mire was scrap, but even scrap could be sold for shaping or plain old blacksmithing.
-And tech like those solar panels---just one of those would fetch enough to feed her family for a month.
+And other stuff like those solar panels---just one of those would fetch enough to feed her whole family for months.
 Her family and Gumption's,
 she corrected guiltily in her head as she scrambled down the riverbank, loose gravel skittering away under her feet.

-The solar panels had snagged on a knot of branches that were themselves caught in the weeds upstream from a sandbar.
+The solar panels had gotten snagged in a knot of branches that were themselves caught in the weeds upstream from a sandbar.
-She and Gumption waded into the river, heedless of the cold water that rose almost to their knees.
+She and Gumption waded into the river, heedless of the cold water that rose up almost to their knees.
 At first they tried to lift one of the panels, but everything was too tangled together.
 Pushing and shoving,
 they managed to work it free and slide it up onto the sandbar.
-It was lighter than Maddy had expected, but its edges were as sharp as broken glass.
+It was light than Maddy had expected, but its edges were as sharp as broken glass.

 She and Gumption stood side by side for a moment to catch their breath.
-"What do you think it is?" he asked, jerking his chin at the mess of rods and flywheels that lay in the water.
+"What do you think it is?" he asked, jerking his chin at the pipes and rods and flywheels that lay in the water.

 Maddy shook her head.